Radio & Wireless Compliance testing

 - Short range radio transmitter and transceiver certification

 - LIPD (Low Interference Devices)

 Wi-Fi device test, Zigbee device test and Bluetooth device test services and Radio approvals and certification services are offered at competitive rates against the latest global product standards.

-We can also arrange approvals through our international partner network for emerging markets such as:
+We can also arrange approvals through our international partner network for emerging markets

 Plus Malaysia, Korea, Vietnam, India, UAE and others.